What do electrical engineering students say about teaching staff?

 How should feedback mechanisms work for EEE?

-In a discipline where assessment topics dominate student comments, feedback mechanisms need to be structured so students can act on them quickly.
-Anonymous pulse surveys and brief check‑ins after assessments provide honest insights into what students can use.
-Programme teams should publish annotated exemplars, checklist‑style rubrics and indicative grade profiles, and agree a feedback service standard with visible ownership.
-Regular feedback sessions and open channels for questions help staff fine‑tune modules in real time.
-Light‑touch marker calibration reduces variance between modules, and closing the loop on “you said, we did” sustains trust in the process.
+In a discipline where assessment methods in electrical engineering dominate student comments, feedback needs to be structured so students can use it on the next task, not just read it after the fact.
+Anonymous pulse surveys and brief check-ins after assessments reveal where briefs, marking criteria, or turnaround times are falling short.
+Programme teams should publish annotated exemplars, checklist-style rubrics, and indicative grade profiles, then pair them with a visible feedback service standard and named ownership.
+Regular feedback sessions and open question channels help staff fine-tune modules in real time.
+Light-touch marker calibration reduces variance between modules, and a visible "you said, we did" loop shows students that feedback leads to action.

 Does staff expertise align with modules?

-Aligning lecturer expertise with module content improves learning and keeps delivery grounded in current research and practice.
-When a module covers advanced semiconductor physics, a lecturer actively researching in the area can connect theory to application.
-Where expertise and content are mismatched, knowledge transfer suffers.
-Protect high‑trust behaviours alongside expertise: predictable office hours, timely replies to queries and short “what to expect this week” updates make core staff support visible and dependable.
+Lecturer expertise should match module content closely enough that students can see how concepts work beyond the slide deck.
+When a module covers advanced semiconductor physics, a lecturer active in the area can connect theory to current applications and answer follow-up questions with authority.
+Where expertise and content are mismatched, explanations can feel thinner and student confidence drops.
+Protect high-trust behaviours alongside expertise: predictable office hours, timely replies to queries, and short "what to expect this week" updates make core staff support visible and dependable.

 How do staff foster a supportive learning environment?